Robin Leach: Early life

-Leach was born in London, the son of Violet Victoria (Phillips) and Douglas Thomas Leach, a sales executive.
-He attended Harrow County School for Boys, 10 miles (16 km) from London, where he edited a school magazine, The Gayton Times, at age 14.
-At age 15 he became a general news reporter for the Harrow Observer, and earned £6 a week after graduation.
+Leach was born in London, the son of Violet Victoria and Douglas Thomas Leach, a sales executive.
+He attended Harrow County School for Boys, 10 miles (16 km) from central London, where he edited a school magazine, The Gayton Times, at age 14.
+At 15, he became a general news reporter for the Harrow Observer, and earned £6 a week after graduation.

 Career

-Leach moved on to the Daily Mail as Britain's youngest "Page One" reporter at age 18.
-In 1963, he emigrated to the United States, though he maintained his English accent throughout his life (which would become a trademark of his when he began working in television years later).
+Leach moved on to the Daily Mail as Britain's youngest "Page One" reporter, aged 18.
+In 1963, he emigrated to the United States, though he maintained his London accent throughout his life (which would become a trademark of his when he began working in television years later).
 He wrote for several American newspapers, including New York Daily News, People and Ladies' Home Journal, before launching GO Magazine in 1967 and then became show business editor of The Star.

 Leach got his start in television as a regular contributor to AM Los Angeles, with Regis Philbin and Sarah Purcell on KABC-TV.
 Other television work included reporting for People Tonight, on CNN and Entertainment Tonight and helping start Good Morning Australia, as well as the Food Network.
 Leach was also a guest at the World Wrestling Federation's WrestleMania IV, where he read the rules for the championship tournament, and then paraded the championship belt before the final match.

 Leach became well-known as host of Lifestyles of the Rich and Famous, a show that profiled the lives of the wealthy, and aired in syndication from 1984 to 1995.
 He also hosted two Lifestyles spinoffs, the syndicated Runaway with the Rich and Famous, and ABC's Fame, Fortune and Romance, along with future Today Show host Matt Lauer.
 He also hosted an exposé documentary of Madonna – Madonna Exposed – for the Fox network in March 1993.
 The documentary was a biography of Madonna, focusing on her career and publicity stunts.
 Before the documentary aired, he gave Madonna a cell phone number; he said that at any point during the airing Madonna could call Leach and argue any point.